Third from the Sun: Plot

 Sturka and Riden decide to put their plan in action—take their families to the site where the spacecraft is held, getting in with help from their contact working at the site whom Riden has bribed and take off in the ship, leaving the planet for good.
 Carling, suspicious of Sturka since their chat, eavesdrops on them at Sturka's house and overhears their plan.
 Later that night, everyone gathers for a game of cards where Riden reveals that while he was test flying the spacecraft, the military had discovered a small planet 11 million miles away with a civilization similar to theirs—the perfect place to escape.
 During the game, Carling unexpectedly appears at the door and hints that he knows what the group is plotting.
 He also hints at trouble: "A lot can happen in forty-eight hours."
 After Carling leaves, Sturka receives a call from his superiors, commanding him to return to the base.
 He and Riden inform the women that they must leave that very moment.

 When the five arrive at the site of the spacecraft, Sturka and Riden spot their contact, who flashes a light.
 When the contact steps forward, he is revealed to be Carling, armed with a gun.
 He forces Sturka and Riden away from the gate and prepares to call the authorities.
 The women, who have been waiting in the car, watch as Carling orders them out.
 Jody suddenly throws the car's door open, knocking the gun from Carling's hand and giving the men enough time to overpower him and knock him out.
-The group rushes into the ship, fighting off the guards that chase after them.
+The group rushes into the ship, fighting off the pursuing guards.

-Later that evening, the group has safely escaped their doomed planet and are on course.
+Much later, the group has safely escaped their doomed planet and are on course.
 Sturka says it's hard to believe there are people living on the alien world where they're headed.
 Riden points out on the ship's viewer their mysterious destination, 11 million miles away—the third planet from the Sun, called "Earth".